Entertainment

 Sponsored by The Chipping Norton Theatre

-Charlbury Pre-School and Little Wild Things will be back this year running the ever-popular Children's Tent together with Chipping Norton Theatre.
-Join them and experience fun and engaging activities.
-Come along during the afternoon for face painting, hair tinsel and much more!
-Kevin’s Community Circus will be on site as well with all sorts of entertainment.
-And there will be ice lollies for sale!
+Charlbury Pre-School and Little Wild Things ran the ever-popular Children's Tent together with Chipping Norton Theatre, with fun and engaging activities throughout the afternoon β€” face painting, hair tinsel, and much more.
+Kevin's Community Circus was on site with all sorts of entertainment.
+And there were ice lollies for sale!

 Parental supervision required